 Work in Sweden has comprehensive information about working in Sweden.
-The site is produced by government agency the Swedish Institute.
+Behind the site is the government agency the Swedish Institute.

 Information om Sverige has information about things such as how to look for work, employment contracts and employer tips.
-Behind the site is Sweden’s County Administrative Boards.
+The site is operated by Sweden’s County Administrative Boards.

 You may also like